17 Dec Adipose Autologous Stem Cell Therapy vs. Bone Marrow

 Atlanta Innovative Medicine

-When researching a regenerative procedure, patients may decide they want a procedure using their own tissue.
+When researching a regenerative procedure such as stem cell therapy, patients may feel most comfortable choosing a treatment using their own tissue.
 This is called receiving an “autologous” procedure, which means the tissue comes from the patient himself/herself.

-Atlanta Innovative Medicine offers patients autologous adipose stem cell therapy.
+Atlanta Innovative Medicine offers patients options for both autologous adipose and bone marrow stem cell therapy.
 This article focuses on the question we hear a lot: “I want to use my own tissue, would it be better with adipose or bone marrow?”

 First of all, let’s clarify where the tissue is coming from.
-Adipose is the medical term for fat tissue, and doctors obtain it from a patient’s abdominal area or from the flank area just above the buttocks.
-The harvesting procedure involves taking out about 60cc’s of fat, so patients do get the benefit of a slight liposuction too.
+Adipose is the medical term for fat tissue, and we obtain it from a patient’s abdominal area.
+The harvesting procedure involves taking out about 60 cubic centimeters of fat, so patients do get the benefit of a slight liposuction too.

 During a bone marrow stem cell procedure, the tissue is obtained from an area known as the iliac crest which is close to the hip area in the pelvis.
-A large needle is placed into the bone using a small hammer, and about 60cc’s of bone marrow tissue is withdrawn.
+A large bone marrow aspiration needle is placed into the bone, and about 10–20 cubic centimeters of bone marrow tissue is withdrawn.

 Quizzes